 Tavira is a fantastic holiday destination, which offers a wealth of varied sights, exciting activities and enjoyable day trips.
-Tavira is one the most characterful towns of the Algarve, and has a charming historic centre, while the surrounding coastline is lined with idyllic and pristine beaches.
+Tavira is one the most characterful towns of the Algarve, and has a charming historic centre, while the surrounding coastline is lined pristine beaches.

 There are many interesting day trips in the eastern Algarve, and a one-week holiday is the ideal length of time to discover this fascinating region.
 This article will provide a suggested 1-week itinerary for a holiday to Tavira.